Finding a Countertop That Ticks All the Boxes

 Timeless Appeal

+Is there any better material that offers a more timeless appeal than granite?
+With it’s unique, natural looks, granite doesn’t come cheap but works in practically any kitchen style, whether modern or classic.
 If treated well, it can last a lifetime making it a worthwhile longer term investment but it does has its pitfalls.
 It doesn’t react well to heat and requires regular sealing to ensure it remains as waterproof as possible, as granite is naturally a pourous material and can damage.

 Quartz is rapidly becoming a highly popular kitchen worktop choice.
 Image credit: Solid Surface Specialists